arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 {% include image.html source="copy-paste-indent.gif" %}

 At some moment, I had to copy/paste sections of code but that requires fixing indentation, and I was not good at that.
-In the beginning I was relying to the Indent Rainbow extension to give me indications on how to indent after pasting.
+In the beginning I was relying to the Indent Rainbow extension to give me indications on how to indent after pasting, but it was taking too much time.
-But after that I found a faster way to fix indentation on copy/paste:
+Hopefully, I found a faster way to fix indentation on copy/paste:

 1. Copy the lines, but carefully include the full first list.
 It's easier to start by the end of selection of go up (do not start selecting at the first word of first line)
 1. Put cursor at the beginning of the line where you need to paste